DinoHorvat96/Raman-Medical-Research/README.md

 - **Medications**: Trade/generic names, HALMED compatible, bulk import
 - **Surgical Procedures**: Codes, descriptions, categories

+These reference lists are the single source of truth for the dropdowns used **both** when creating patients (New Patient) **and** when editing/verifying them (Validate Data) — so any code you add (including via bulk import) is immediately selectable everywhere, with no hardcoded subsets.

 ### 6. Advanced Search & Filtering

 - Search by: Patient ID, Name, MBO